The Gilded Age: Treasures from the Lightner Museum

 A dynamic era that shaped modern America, the Gilded Age witnessed the sudden rise of a new millionaire class whose wealth derived from emerging industries including railroads, oil, and steel manufacturing.
 These titans of American industry expressed their high status by building stately mansions filled with beautiful objects and substantial art collections.

-Displayed in the grand ballroom of the former Hotel Alcazar, The Gilded Age: Treasures from the Lightner Museum will feature a range of furniture, ceramics, stained glass, metalwork, painting, and sculpture—most from the Museum’s permanent holdings and a few select loans.
-The exhibition presents a lavish display of fine and decorative art created during a defining period in American history.
+Displayed in the grand ballroom of the former Hotel Alcazar, The Gilded Age: Treasures from the Lightner Museum presents a lavish display of fine and decorative art created during a defining period in American history.

 Sign up for our newsletter to receive updates.